PRECINCT 10 RESIDENTS: FALL TOWN MEETING IS COMING UP IN NOVEMBER, 2021

 The prevailing attitude seems to involve pretending systemic racism does not exist.
 Even something as important as renaming the Florida Ruffin Ridley School met with stiff opposition from people who bristle at any asssociation with the word "racist."

 I believe systemic racism does exist in Brookline and that we should deal with it proactively.
-As a Town Meeting Member, I will continue to address problems head-on.
+As a Town Meeting Member, I am addressing problems head-on.
 Everyone has racial biases: that is a scientific fact, not an opinion.
 The question is can each person do something about it (i.e. be an anti-racist?)
 Can we take action together, as a Town, that goes beyond symbolic gestures and moves toward addressing our historic issues of racial equity?

 Visiting my mom at her Memory Care facility during the pandemic.

 I grew up in Brookline during a time of far greater economic inclusion, and I believe Brookline is rapidly becoming a terribly unfair and exclusionary enclave that will soon be only available only to the very wealthy.
-I am angry that many senior citizens are on the brink of being pushed out of Brookline for economic reasons.
+Almost none of my classmates from Brookline High School can afford to live in the town where we grew up.
+I am angry that many older adults are on the brink of being pushed out of Brookline for economic reasons.
 I oppose Brookline's exclusionary status quo.
-As a Town Meeting Member, I will vote for real change to our zoning: I support building thousands of units of fabulous, green new high-density housing.
+As a Town Meeting Member, I support fundamental changes to our zoning.
 Growth is the only way to assure that everyone can stay in Brookline if they want to.